 Local residents formed to voice their concerns about Barton Ave traffic 3 years ago, and they approached the SVRA for support.
 Conversations and problem-solving strategy sessions involving Barton Ave and concerned Seaton Village residents, the SVRA and Councillor Vaughan took place.

-- Adam suggested the no left turn from 7am – 7pm be imposed for a year to study the effect of the turn on traffic (patterns and volume).
+- Councillor Vaughan suggested the no left turn from 7am – 7pm be imposed for a year to study the effect of the turn on traffic (patterns and volume).
 This was discussed along with alternate solutions, however, the community clearly rejected the idea of a no left turn for any duration and at any time of the day owing to concerns over access to homes and garages.
 Barton again under study by City Transportation Services;

-- the SVRA, Palmerston School and Palmerston Day Care resolve to continue to work in cooperation with Councillor Vaughan and staff to develop strategies and enhance communication encouraging awareness of the issue and more mindful ways of getting through the neighbourhood.
+- The SVRA, Palmerston School and Palmerston Day Care resolve to continue to work in cooperation with Councillor Vaughan and staff to develop strategies and enhance communication encouraging awareness of the issue and more mindful ways of getting through the neighbourhood.

 January 2011: study completed by City.
 The staff report and recommendations can be viewed online at http://app.toronto.ca/tmmis/viewAgendaItemHistory.do?item=2011.TE4.56.

-The intention of this meeting was to discuss the Transportation Services Study findings, Adam Vaughan/staff recommendations and find a fair and collaborative response to this very challenging situation with the residents of Seaton Village.
+The intention of this meeting was to discuss the Transportation Services Study findings, Councillor Vaughan/staff recommendations and find a fair and collaborative response to this very challenging situation with the residents of Seaton Village.

 - The proposal responds to the very clearly articulated needs of residents in the neighbourhood, it will mitigate cut-through traffic and speed of vehicles.
-By “pinching” traffic mid block, it will be forced to slow down.
+By “pinching” traffic mid-block, it will be forced to slow down.

 - finite: Councillor Vaughan included a sunset clause as part of the recommendation so that the duration of the plan will last one year from March 2011 until May 2012 with the option to review after one year.